gajdipajti/arduino_stepper_control/README.md

  * stof -> Step one forward INTERLEAVE
  * stob -> Step one backward INTERLEAVE
  * sh   -> Step home SINGLE (send home)

+28BYJ-48:
+ * gbp?  -> GET position
+ * bpsN -> Step to N position using SINGLE
+ * bpiN -> Step to N position using INTERLEAVE
+ * btsN -> Step N positions using SINGLE
+ * btiN -> Step N positions using INTERLEAVE
+ * btof -> Step one forward INTERLEAVE
+ * btob -> Step one backward INTERLEAVE
+ * bh   -> Step home SINGLE (send home)

+## Changelog:
+ * v0.2: I added a secondary stepper (28BYJ-48) to my setup, and I duplicated the code (Very, very lazy programming) to include commands for the new stepper.

 ## LabView GUI
  * Created with LabView v14.
  * Created an initial demo LabView GUI for the Arduino code.